udacity/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used blob detection in Sci-kit Image (Determinant of a Hessian [`skimage.feature.blob_doh()`](http://scikit-image.org/docs/dev/auto_examples/plot_blob.html) worked best for me) to identify individual blobs in the heatmap and then determined the extent of each blob using [`skimage.morphology.watershed()`](http://scikit-image.org/docs/dev/auto_examples/plot_watershed.html).
+I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap and bounding boxes overlaid on a frame of video:
+Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

+### Here are six frames and their corresponding heatmaps:

 ![alt text][image5]

+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+![alt text][image6]

+### Here the resulting bounding boxes are drawn onto the last frame in the series:
+![alt text][image7]

 ---